mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 One of the strings:

 - "equality"
-- "rangePreview"
+- "range"

-queryType only applies when algorithm is "Indexed" or "RangePreview".
-It is an error to set queryType when algorithm is not "Indexed" or "RangePreview".
+queryType only applies when algorithm is "Indexed" or "Range".
+It is an error to set queryType when algorithm is not "Indexed" or "Range".

 > [!NOTE]
 > The Range algorithm is experimental only.
 It is not intended for public use.
 It is subject to breaking changes.

 #### rangeOpts

-rangeOpts only applies when algorithm is "rangePreview".
-It is an error to set rangeOpts when algorithm is not "rangePreview".
+rangeOpts only applies when algorithm is "range".
+It is an error to set rangeOpts when algorithm is not "range".

 > [!NOTE]
 > The Range algorithm is experimental only.
 It is not intended for public use.
 It is subject to breaking changes.